 - Split or once daily.
 Both work.
 Consistency matters more than the exact schedule.

 - Daily, not as-needed.
-Unlike an NSAID you grab during a flare, Boswellia works by building anti-inflammatory effect over weeks.
+Unlike an NSAID you take during a flare, Boswellia works by building anti-inflammatory effect over weeks.

 Why Standardization Matters